adrian7123/vs-code-omni-customized-dark/INSTALL.md

 #### Install using Command Palette

 1. Go to your visual studio code and press `Ctrl+Shift+P`;
-2. Write `ext install dtsf.theme-omni-customized`;
+2. Write `ext install adrian7123.theme-omni-customized-dark`;
-4. Select the `install` option on popup to install.
+3. Select the `install` option on popup to install.

 #### Activating theme